The Coastal Garden

 • Sensory Focus: A bespoke granite globe water feature, visible from inside the house, acts as a focal point, providing the soothing sound of moving water - a nod to the nearby Cornish coast and local stone.
 The planting design included ornamental grasses to rustle in the wind and soft foliage to brush past.

-Through the use of colour, sound, texture, and form, the design evokes the wild beauty of the Cornish coast within an enclosed space, whilst retaining the practical functionality the client required.
+Through the thoughtful use of space, texture, and sound, the design aims to capture a little of the wild beauty of the Cornish coast within an enclosed space, whilst retaining the practical functionality the client required.